"Ronda to Cadiz Tour"

 18km - 109m ascent

-Your last days ride is a short distance through the countryside to the seaside town of Puerto de Santa Maria.
-The short ride allows time to enjoy more time in Jerez de la Frontera or extended time in Santa Maria.
+Your last day's ride is a short distance through the countryside to the seaside town of Puerto de Santa Maria.
+Apart from in the hottest months of the year, we therefore recommend spending the morning in Jerez, as there is lots to see in the town, before heading of to Santa Maria in the afternoon.
 Alternatively you could take the opportunity for some extra time visiting Cadiz in the afternoon before your full day of exploration tomorrow.

 Day 7 - Sightseeing Cadiz